Ayodhya: Places of interest

 Ayodhya is an important place of pilgrimage for the Hindus.
 A verse in the Brahmanda Purana names Ayodhya among "the most sacred and foremost cities", the others being Mathura, Haridvara, Kashi, Kanchi and Avantika.
 This verse is also found in the other Puranas with slight variations.
 In Garuda Purana, Ayodhya is said to be one of seven holiest places for Hindus in India, with Varanasi being the most sacrosanct.
+In 2023, a Diwali celebration in Ayodhya, broke the Guinness World Record of its previous world record of 1,576,944 for the largest display of oil lamp with 2,223,676 displayed on the eve of Diwali.

+Ram Mandir

+Ram Mandir, also known as the Shri Ram Janmabhoomi Mandir, is a Hindu temple complex under construction in Ayodhya.
+The site is significant to Hindus as it is believed to be the birthplace of their revered deity Rama.
+Balak Ram or the Infant form of Rama is the presiding deity of the temple consecrated on 22 January 2024.

 Hanuman Garhi Fort

 Hanuman Garhi, a massive four-sided fort with circular bastions at each corner and a temple of Hanuman inside, is the most popular shrine in Ayodhya.
-Situated in the center of town, it is approachable by a flight of 76 steps.
+Situated in the centre of town, it is approachable by a flight of 76 steps.
 Its legend is that Hanuman lived here in a cave and guarded the Janambhoomi, or Ramkot.
 The main temple contains the statue of Maa Anjani with Bal Hanuman seated on her lap.
 The faithful believe wishes are granted with a visit to the shrine.
 Kanak Bhawan is a temple said to have been given to Sita and Rama by Rama's stepmother Kaikeyi as a wedding gift, and only contains statues of Sita with her husband.